healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-electric-skillet-06852.md

 *   Cooking Steaks (40%) - **8.8**/undefined

-The Presto Non-Stick Electric Skillet 06852 stands out for its temperature stability, even heat distribution, and high maximum temperature.
-These qualities resulted in delicious pancakes and succulent steaks, on par with the Presto 06857, during our testing sessions.
+The Presto Non-Stick Electric Skillet 06852 stands out for its stable temperature , relatively good heat distribution, and high maximum temperature.
+In our test sessions, these all resulted in delicious pancakes and succulent steaks—comparable to the Presto 06857 with a folding base.

 ### Analyzing Heat Distribution